hvrc/pngtoplt/README.md

 python main.py "input_file_name.png" "output_file_name.plt"
 ```

-tailor made for a client, and contains a hard coded variable for the dimension of the qr code
+tailor made for a client, and contains a hard coded variable for the dimension of tgitghe qr code

 adjust the variables in the python script as per your needs...